Jael-G/LifePy/README.md

     However, the `get_array` method will NOT return the simulated array, it will return a properly 'cropped' array.

-- When using the method `continuous_simulation` with `printout` set to `True`, the module `sys` is used to move the cursor up and delete the line in the terminal m times (m being the amount of columns) by using ```sys.stdout.write("\x1b[1A\x1b[2K")```.
-This is done because:

-    1) It allows to clear the screen without using `os.system('clear')`, which makes the terminal 'blink', making the simulation appear less smooth, as well as having possible security issues.
-    2) Works better than using other escape sequences that create empty lines, shifting everything up and therefore making a 'mess'.
-    3) Most importantly, it does not deleted nor shifts too far up any previous printed content.

-    A more efficent way to clear the screen is being looked into, possibly by using the `curses` module.

-- Related to the previous point, it is recommended to use m and n values that fit within the screen when printing the simulation.
+- It is recommended to use m and n values that fit within the screen when printing the simulation.
 Otherwise, it most likely will appear in an odd way.